 An Employment Pass (EP) is a work permit, or visa, that enables expatriates to work in Malaysia.
 It is primarily available for senior or technically skilled professionals with specialist work experience and typically on higher salaries.

-The EP provides workers with an employment contract that lasts for up to 60 months and allows them to live and work legally in the country.
+The EP provides foreign talent with an employment contract lasting up to 60 months, allowing them to live and work legally in the country.

-1. Employment Pass (Categories I)
+1. Employment Pass (Category I)

-2. Employment Pass (Categories II)
+2. Employment Pass (Category II)

-To be eligible for these types of EP, applicants must earn a basic minimum salary of RM 5,000 and up to RM 9,999 per month and have an employment contract that is valid for a minimum of 12 months.
+Applicants must meet the minimum monthly salary requirements of RM 6,000 and up to RM 11,999 per month and have an employment contract valid for 12 to 24 months.

-What is the process for employment pass approval?
+How do I apply for employment pass approval?